 Being yourself is by far one of the most important parts of building your brand.
 Nobody can duplicate you!
 You are the only one of YOU out there, and you need to use that massive ‘edge’ to your all-out advantage in the battle for peoples eyeballs, trust, loyalty and business.

 Now I’m Taking the Bull By the Horns!

-For the last year or so, there hasn’t been a week that has gone by where I haven’t received a compliment on the way I have built my brand online.
+For the last year or so, there hasn’t been a week that has gone by where I haven’t received a compliment on the way I have focused on building an online brand for myself.
 The look and feel of it.
 The way that I stand behind it, and my P2P (People-to-People) philosophy of creating a fan base and working with customers.
-The consistency in design across multiple online channels – here are screenshots of my Twitter and Facebook profiles.
+The consistency in design across multiple online channels – here is a screenshot of my Facebook page branding:

 I’ve relished every compliment that has come along of course.
 However, along with those compliments have come questions – a ton of ’em!

 Up until recently I could cope with giving advice as and when questions and queries came through to me.
 However, with everything else that has happened for me, my businesses and my overall brand in the last 12-18 months, I simply don’t have the time to answer the 250+ emails, as well as all the tweets and FB messages I get on a daily basis, one by one.
 I try – believe me – but, it’s becoming harder and harder.

 For the longest time I’d been wanting to launch a community of like-minded personal brand entrepreneurs.
 Although I could’ve pulled the trigger on it some time ago, I felt like I needed to wait until I was ‘ready’.
 That time came in September 2015, when I launched the Youpreneur Community!